microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

 a constraint on the start time of the event) has two sub-constraints: `date` and `time`.

 Let's take a closer look at the `date` sub-field.
-This filed contains a `Date` constraint constructed by the `?=` function.
+This field contains a `Date` constraint constructed by the `?=` function.
 Here, `?=` means "exact match".
 It takes an reference object of type `T` and returns a constraint